-17.19.010 PURPOSE.
+17.47.010 PURPOSE.
 The City Council declares it is the policy of the city that dedications of real property and/or exactions in the form of monetary payments shall be required in those instances where the City Council determines that a proposed project, development or improvement: (1) will create the need for new facilities or services, or (2) will result in increased use of existing services or facilities in such a manner as to require the expansion or eventual replacement thereof.
 In those instances, this Chapter shall be applied to provide a method whereby such dedication or impact fee shall be quantified to assure that a fair and equitable proportionality is established between the cost of the improvements or facilities which are attributable to the proposed development or improvement (and which are therefore the responsibility of the owner/developer), and the overall public cost of the provision of such improvements or facilities.
 In interpreting and implementing the provisions of this Chapter, the City Council shall give due weight to the needs of the general public, and especially the development or improvement proposed, so as not to burden disproportionately the general public and existing residents with costs or expenses to provide services or facilities, the need for which are generated by the proposed development or improvement.

-17.19.020 AUTHORITY TO IMPOSEDEDICATION OR IMPACT FEE REQUIREMENTS.
+17.47.020 AUTHORITY TO IMPOSE DEDICATION OR IMPACT FEE REOUIREMENTS.

-- A. Pursuant to Article XX, Section 6 of the Constitution of the State of Colorado, § 29-20-104.5, C.R.S and provisions of other applicable law, authority is specifically given to the City Council, as a part of its legislative function, to establish general schedules or formulas for monetary impact fees for those classes of development that are subject to real property dedications, public improvement requirements, and/or impact fees. - B. Moneys collected pursuant to this Chapter shall be utilized to pay for growth-related improvements, facilities and equipment in the general functional area of municipal facilities, recreation, transportation, stormwater management and general government or administration.
+Pursuant to Article XX, Section 6 of the Constitution of the State of Colorado, § 29-20-104.5, C.R.S and provisions of other applicable law, authority is specifically given to the City Council, as a part of its legislative function, to establish general schedules or formulas for monetary impact fees for those classes of development that are subject to real property dedications, public improvement requirements, and/or impact fees.

+- B. Moneys collected pursuant to this Chapter shall be utilized to pay for growth-related improvements, facilities and equipment in the general functional area of municipal facilities, recreation, transportation, stormwater management and general government or administration.
 Operation, maintenance or replacement costs are specifically excluded from eligibility for these funds. - C. The City Council, in its discretion, shall accept or reject any proposed dedication of land to the city prior to final approval of a proposed development.
 Dedication of land to the city is required to be in fee title.

-17.19.025 PAYMENT OF IMPACT FEES
+17.47.025 PAYMENT OF IMPACT FEES

-- A. Notwithstanding any provision contained in this Chapter to the contrary, any vacant building lot within the city created prior to January 1, 1980, shall be subject to the impact fees/land dedications set forth in this Chapter.
-Fees for such lots shall be calculated based on the impact fees in effect and payable at the time of Planning Clearance approval. - B. Impact fees assessed for developments approved after the effective date of this Chapter shall be calculated based on the impact fees in effect and payable at the time of Final Plat approval. - C. Impact fees for multi-family dwellings and non-residential subdivisions may be paid at the time of Planning Clearance approval. - D. Required land dedications cannot be deferred until the time of Planning Clearance approval and must be provided with the plat.
+- A. Notwithstanding any provision contained in this Chapter to the contrary, any vacant building lot within the city created after January 1, 1980, shall be subject to the impact fees/land dedications set forth in this Chapter.
+Impact Fees for new residential development of such lots shall be calculated based on the impact fees in effect and payable at the time of Planning Clearance approval.
+Accessory dwelling units shall be excluded from payment of impact fees. - B. For single-family dwelling units, townhomes, and condominiums, as defined in Section 17.57, impact fees are calculated and due in full at the time of Planning Clearance. - C. For multi-family dwelling units, as defined in Section 17.57, and non-residential projects, impact fees will be established at the time the complete application is submitted and due at issuance of Certificate of Occupancy. - D. Required land dedications cannot be deferred until the time of Planning Clearance approval and must be provided with the plat.

-17.19.030 CRITERIA FOR REQUIRING DEDICATIONS OR PAYMENT OF IMPACT FEES.
+17.47.030 CRITERIA FOR REOUIRING DEDICATIONS OR PAYMENT OF IMPACT FEES.
 Dedications or payment of an impact fee is required of an owner/developer based on the following: